 So long ago.
 And no time at all.
 A moment in time, really.
 One moment that changed everything and nothing.
 When they all ended up on the same Starbase, at the same conference.
 A moment together and then left behind.
 Left as Kira returned to the Station and they returned to Earth.
 One night.
 A night to remember.
 A night they never speak of.

 But he's always known that something between Keiko and him broke that night.
 Something precious that they can't ever get back.
 It's in her eyes now as she looks at the woman they held between them.
-As she touches Kira's hand, shows her holos of Molly and Yoshi.
+As she touches Kira's hand and shows her holos of Molly and Yoshi.
 It's in the way she tries not to look at him, tries not to include him.
 Is doing everything to not make it the three of them.

 God, she was beautiful when she carried him.